William E. Doll Jr.

-William "Bill" Elder Doll Jr. (January 29, 1931 – December 27, 2017) was an American educator, author and curriculum theorist.
+William Elder Doll Jr. (January 29, 1931 – December 27, 2017) was an American educator, author and curriculum theorist.
 Doll's scholarly study started in progressivism, moved to Piaget, and gradually shifted to postmodernism, chaos theory and complexity and their implications for school curriculum.
 Doll is among the first group of scholars who introduced complexity thinking to education in the 1980s.

 Biography

 William Elder Doll, Jr. was born January 29, 1931.
 Doll studied philosophy and history at the Cornell University and graduated with a B.A degree in 1953.
 He obtained a Master of Arts degree in philosophy from the Boston University in 1960.
 After teaching and administrating in elementary and middle school for 15 years, he obtained a Ph.D. degree in education at the Johns Hopkins University in 1972.
 After that, he was assistant and associate professor and chair of Education Department at the State University of New York at Oswego (SUNY-Oswego), and then professor and director of Teacher Education at the University of Redlands, and then professor and director of “Holmes” Teacher Education Program at the Louisiana State University (LSU).
 He held the Vira Franklin & J.R.
 Eagles endowed Chair as LSU between 1999 and 2007.
 Doll retired from LSU in 2007.
 His last position was as an adjunct professor at the University of Victoria and a visiting professor at the University of British Columbia (UBC).

 Doll died at the age of 86, on December 27, 2017, in Cobble Hill, British Columbia, Canada.